Blog

 CDRs can assist in determining peak call times and traffic patterns, enabling businesses to plan for network capacity and resource allocation.

-12. Quality of Service (QoS) Monitoring
+12. Quality Of Service (QoS) Monitoring

 CDRs can be used to monitor the quality of calls and ensure that service level agreements (SLAs) are met, which is especially important for businesses providing critical communication services.